NPQ in Executive Leadership

 This cycle repeats throughout the programme, with implementation a consideration in every course.
 Towards the end of the programme, you’ll also take a course focused specifically on effective implementation.
 This provides an opportunity to complete a significant but manageable change project as part of your role.
 There will be ongoing support through a seminar group and discussion forum.

 You’ll develop expertise in the knowledge, skills and concepts for areas of trust-level responsibility related to your role.
 These include trust culture, working in partnership and organisational management.
 Our content is informed by the best and most recent evidence and developed with input from school leaders and subject matter experts.

 Our programmes have a practical focus.
 You’ll be supported to make small but important changes to your and others’ practice throughout the programme.
-This is concluded by the implementation of a more significant but manageable change project as part of your role.
+This will conclude with the implementation module and practical implementation cycle of the programme.

 Find out more about the DfE’s NPQEL content framework:

 What are the training commitments?

 The programme is designed to fit around your other school commitments.
 Over the course of the whole programme (spread over five terms), you’ll undertake 80 hours of learning, including 43 synchronous and 12 in-person.
 This includes a combination of seminars, learning modules, conferences and a practical learning cycle.

 Assessment takes place within three months of you completing your NPQEL.
 Detailed dates will be shared with you before the start of the programme.